worktheclock/replit.github.io/tutorials/26-pdf-report-generator-from-spreadsheet.md

 import openpyxl
 ```

 [Pandas](https://pandas.pydata.org/) is a widely used Python data analysis library, commonly used by data scientists.
-It provides a number of useful functions and objects for working with series and tabular data, most notably the [`DataFrame` object](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).
-[NumPy](https://numpy.org) provides mathematical functions for use with arrays and matrices, and is often used together with Pandas.
-Finally, [openpyxl](https://openpyxl.readthedocs.io/en/stable/) is the library Pandas uses for reading spreadsheet files – we won't use this library directly, but we need to include it in our imports so that our repl installs it.
+It provides a number of useful functions and objects for working with series and tabular data, most notably the [DataFrame object](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).
+[NumPy](https://numpy.org) provides mathematical functions for use with arrays and matrices, and is often used together with pandas.
+Finally, [openpyxl](https://openpyxl.readthedocs.io/en/stable/) is the library pandas uses for reading spreadsheet files – we won't use this library directly, but we need to include it in our imports so that our repl installs it.

 Define the `process_spreadsheet()` function above the `index()` function definition.
 Use the following code: